 How it feels

-clip of the board being throw around the wave face
+clip of the board being surfed in drained out wave

 Why it works